softprodev/treasuretree/notes.md

 # todo

-- change hrp's of treasure keys to match scheme of account keys
 - add newtypes for treasure/account keys/signatures
 - run rustfmt and clippy
 - remove allow(unused) and clean up warnings